marcouderzo/CSDemoParser/Worklog.md

 ---- CNETMsg_Tick (12 bytes) -----------------
 tick: 2564
 ```
 As you can see, `m_nTickBase` is 3 ticks ahead of the tick dumped by the `CNETMsg_Tick` message, which is very odd.
-Being ticks a server-side feature, we decided to trust the CNET Message over the nTickBase from the PlayerTable. - We will make some tests to back up our decision,  though.
+Being ticks a server-side feature, we decided to trust the CNET Message over the nTickBase from the PlayerTable.

 Fields 20-21 contain the angle of the player camera, i.e. where he is looking and aiming using the mouse.
 In detail, the mouse position is represented with a Cartesian plane, where `m_angEyeAngles[0]` is the Y coordinate, whereas `m_angEyeAngles[1]` is the X coordinate.